"Brilliant comedy mixed with a damn good mystery plot" DAILY MAIL

 WELCOME TO FIRST BASE - an editorial service that will guide you through the writing of your first novel, and put you in touch with a literary agent.

-Author of CANCEL THE WEDDING, sold to HarperCollins October 2012
+Author of CANCEL THE WEDDING, to be published by HarperCollins August 2014.

 "Caroline's editing was essential in helping me refine every facet of my novel.
 The character development, pacing, and plot were all improved by her small questions, subtle comments, and more often than not exasperated red notes.
 I had a love-hate relationship with those red notes.
 Even more importantly, Caroline was the catalyst for the sale of my novel with her many connections to the publishing world."